 For the eighth year in a row, an annual report from the Gallup polling organization has ranked Latin America as the least secure region in the world, underscoring the persistence of regional security challenges and the ways in which crime and insecurity impact citizens’ daily lives.

 Gallup’s 2017 “Global Law and Order Report” ranks 135 countries from which a total of 136,000 individuals were asked during 2016 to respond to four questions about perceptions of insecurity.
 These four questions concerned the level of confidence in law enforcement and the feeling of safety when out alone at night, as well as whether the respondents had been victim of robbery or physical aggression in the past year.

-As is often the case with global security-themed studies, Latin America and the Caribbean ranked at the bottom of the list, with a "law and order index" score of 64 out of 100 -- the eighth year in a row the region ranked as the worst in the world.
-The region composed of the United States and Canada was ranked at the top with a score of 86 out of 100.
+As is often the case with global security-themed studies, Latin America and the Caribbean ranked at the bottom of the list, with a “law and order index” score of 64 out of 100 — the eighth year in a row the region ranked as the worst in the world.
+The United States and Canada were ranked at the top with a score of 86 out of 100.

 At the national level, Venezuela was ranked last globally in the law and order index, with a score of 42 out of 100.
 Only 12 percent of Venezuelans felt safe out alone at night, and barely 14 percent said they trusted law enforcement.
 Both of those scores are the lowest ever recorded by the Gallup poll since surveyers began asking those questions.

 Of the 11 countries with the worst overall law and order index scores, nearly half are located in Latin America and the Caribbean: Venezuela, El Salvador, Bolivia, the Dominican Republic and Argentina.